 The Reformers are a collective of theatre folk looking for a good time.
 Currently:

 Sean received his BFA from the College of Santa Fe and is a founding member of both The Other Side Theatre and defunkt theatre.
 He then snuck off to NYC where he was lucky enough to work with groups like Clubbed Thumb and La MaMa ETC and individuals Lisa D’Amour and Gerald Thomas.
-Since returning he and his wife Charmian have mounted The Possessions of la boîte and The Revenants as The Reformers.
-Some of his favorite roles include Bruce in Marie and Bruce, Husband in Machinal and Douglas in The Lost Boy.
+Since returning he and his wife Charmian have mounted The Revenants, Haunted House and The Van as The Reformers.
+He has worked with Imago, CoHo, Artists Rep and Post 5.

 Charmian Creagle (+7 speechcraft for color usage)